drinkbird/drinkbird.github.io/_courses/jekyll-engineering-blog-github-pages/03-building-the-blog/04-code-blocks-and-typography.md

 ## Concepts

 Rouge is the pure-Ruby syntax highlighter Jekyll uses by default - no Node, no external process, runs as part of the build.
 When Jekyll converts your Markdown to HTML, kramdown hands fenced code blocks to Rouge, which tokenises the source and wraps each token in a `<span>` with a short class (`k` for keyword, `s` for string, `c1` for comment, and so on).
-The colours come from a separate stylesheet you generate from Rouge itself.
-The [Rouge repo](https://github.com/rouge-ruby/rouge) lists every supported language; if your fence has a language tag Rouge recognises, you get coloured output for free.
+The colors come from a separate stylesheet you generate from Rouge itself.
+The [Rouge repo](https://github.com/rouge-ruby/rouge) lists every supported language; if your fence has a language tag Rouge recognizes, you get colored output for free.

 There are two ways to mark code in your Markdown. **Fenced blocks** with a language tag are the everyday workhorse: triple backticks, the language, the code, triple backticks.
 This is what 95% of your posts should use.
 For the other 5% - when you need line numbers, a starting line offset, or to highlight specific lines - reach for Liquid's [`highlight` tag](https://jekyllrb.com/docs/liquid/tags/#code-snippet-highlighting), which accepts options the Markdown fence can't express.
 Both routes go through Rouge; the difference is what options you can pass.

 The CSS is where most blogs trip up.
 Rouge ships with several built-in themes (`github`, `monokai`, `base16`, `gruvbox`, others), but the *stylesheet* isn't shipped - you have to generate it.
 The `rougify` CLI that comes with the Rouge gem prints a CSS file you can drop into your project.
 Once it's there, swapping themes is a one-line regeneration.
-Default `minima` includes a basic syntax stylesheet, but it's small and tied to the theme's colour palette; generating your own gives you control and the right contrast against your background.
+Default `minima` includes a basic syntax stylesheet, but it's small and tied to the theme's color palette; generating your own gives you control and the right contrast against your background.

 Typography for code is its own discipline.
 The body face is for reading prose; the monospace face is for reading structure.
 They need to sit next to each other without one shouting.
 JetBrains Mono, IBM Plex Mono, Berkeley Mono, and the open-source `Mono` cuts of common sans families are all reasonable choices.
 The key is **sizing them so the x-height looks similar to the body** - a 16px sans body usually wants a 14.5-15px monospace, not 16px, because most monospaces have a taller x-height.
 Inline code (`` `like this` ``) wants a small background tint and a tiny horizontal pad; block code wants more padding and a less aggressive background.
 Get those two right and the post looks engineered before anyone reads a word.